GreenWaves-Technologies/FaceReID/documentation/quantization_instruction.md

     $ cd gap_quantization
 ```

-2. Install the development enviroment:
+2. Install the development environment:

 ```
     # create virtual environment using virtualenv (in this example)/pyvenv/conda/etc.